7KBW insiders offer insight into a career at the Commercial Bar, and explain how to ready yourself for the ups and downs of practice.

 Chambers Student: How would you define the Commercial Bar?

-James Brocklebank QC: The Commercial Bar describes those Chambers and barristers specialising in handling legal disputes between commercial entities and individuals operating in the commercial sphere.
+James Brocklebank KC: The Commercial Bar describes those Chambers and barristers specialising in handling legal disputes between commercial entities and individuals operating in the commercial sphere.
 Cases are typically large-value and complex disputes between companies, often with an international flavour.
 Practice at the Commercial Bar is highly varied and stimulating, both in terms of the underlying facts and the legal issues to which they give rise.

 Stephen Du: The Commercial Bar handles disputes between businesses from all areas of commerce – banking, shipping, insurance, construction, and so on.
 Most disputes will involve contracts and contract law – these contracts can be hundreds of pages long and carefully negotiated over months, or (rather surprisingly, given the sums of money than can be involved) contained in a short email exchange.

-Rebecca Sabben-Clare QC: As commercial barristers, we deal with all kinds of business disputes, except tax and intellectual property.
+Rebecca Sabben-Clare KC: As commercial barristers, we deal with all kinds of business disputes, except tax and intellectual property.
 There is normally at least one contract involved.
 There are some specialist areas within this, like banking, insurance, aviation and shipping law.
 Most 7KBW barristers cover a wide range of commercial disputes.

 CS: What are the particular challenges of commercial practice?